makersacademy/takeaway-challenge/README.md

 4. Sign up for a free account at www.twilio.com.
 5. In toms_takeaway.rb you will need to update the ENV variables with your account information.
 6. Run IRB -r './toms_takeaway.rb'
-7. Rspec tests can be found at Rspec spec
+7. RSpec tests can be found at Rspec spec

 ## Approach to Solution